 Talk to them at the weekend about how they are settling in.
 Ask if they want to talk about anything or need a bit of help.
 Ultimately, be there for them.

 Encourage them to join groups/clubs at secondary school

 We all know how tricky it can be to make new friends.
 Striking up a conversation is challenging enough without the added pressure of trying to ‘fit in’.

 Starting a conversation with a like-minded individual, however, can be much less challenging, and more successful.

-For that reason suggest your child looks into any school clubs or groups that fit their own interests.
-It can be a great way to meet new people and is especially helpful if your child is not graduating to secondary school with a group of friends.
+For that reason suggest your child looks into any school clubs or groups that fit their interests.
+It can be a great way to meet new people and is especially helpful if your child is not going to secondary school with a group of friends.

 For more advice on parenting and managing the tricky teenage years, The Spark website is packed with a wide range of free resources.

 If you or your child is struggling at the prospect of starting secondary school, counselling can be a helpful way of pinpointing the issues and learning how to deal with them.

 Talk – in confidence – to one of our team about counselling on freephone 0808 802 2088 or complete an online enquiry.